-• Interest Credits: Regardless of separation, the Cash Balance Account (Title VI) continues to receive Interest Credits following termination through the end of the calendar quarter preceding the date benefit payments commence.
+Interest Credits (Title VI) Continue after termination through the end of the calendar quarter preceding benefit payments.

 • Early Retirement Reduction Eligibility: If the participant's employment ends due to layoff, sale of assets, sale of stock, or transfer to an affiliated group during or after the calendar year in which they turn age 50, they will be eligible for Early Retirement Reduction, provided their benefit is not transferred to a successor employer's plan.